teamputtygen/hn-docs/docs/getting-started/nuvla.rst

 their institute's login page.

-5. When successfully authenticating with the identity provider, the user will then be redirected back to Nuvla, which will show the active session parameters, including the user's full username and roles.  `This page <https://nuv.la/authn/login>`_ can be viewed at anytime to show this information.
+5. When successfully authenticating with the identity provider, the user will then be redirected back to Nuvla.
+The active session parameters, including the user's full username and roles can be browsed from `this page <https://nuv.la/webui/profile>`_.

 .. image:: ../images/nuvlaSessionInfo.png
    :alt: User's session information